timo-eberl/collision-detection-d3d/README.md

 - [ ] Use groupshared memory for shape data
 - [x] Reduce output to 32 byte: `uint32_t a_index; uint32_t b_index; float depth; float point_a[3]; float normal[2];`
 - [ ] Implement a proper broad phase

+## Attribution

+Third-party code and the respective licenses can be found in the following directories:
+- `src/prefix_sum`
+- `src/radix_sort`